Mayurji/Deep-Learning-Papers/Normalization/Readme.md

 Some question it answer are follows

-* What are the main motivations behind different normal- ization methods in DNNs, and how can we present a taxonomy for understanding the similarities and differences between a wide variety of approaches?
+* What are the main motivations behind different normalization methods in DNNs, and how can we present a taxonomy for understanding the similarities and differences between a wide variety of approaches?